Zebiano/Labeler/README.md

 In case you need to access a repository from another owner, simply run the `-o [OWNER]` flag and the one stored in the config will be ignored.

 #### `labeler -n`
 An interactive CLI to help you add new Labels to the `labels.json` file.
+It also shows the files `path`.
 - **name**: Name of label.
   - *Example:* `Bug :beetle:`
 - **description**: (Optional) Description of label.